Bodyweight Squat

 • Knees Alignment: While knees caving in is quite normal due to some overcompensations or lack of mobility, usually when the intensity is so high, like in weighted squats, try to keep your knees going in the same direction your feet are facing.

 • Depth and Lower Back Rounding: The deeper you go, the better it is for your glutes, mobility, and spinal erectors.
-Do not be afraid to go as low as you can and round your lower back because this is just a bodyweight exercise.
-You are not holding an extra resistance heavy enough with your upper body to pose any unnecessary and overwhelming pressure on your lower back.
+Do not be afraid to go as low as your mobility allows and round your lower back because this is just a bodyweight exercise.
+You are not holding an extra resistance heavy enough with your upper body to pose overwhelming pressure on your lower back.

 • Additional Information: